reneleogp/ML-Prediction-LoL/readme.md

 **For each player in each match I got:**

 1. Their champion-masteries from [championmastery.gg](https://championmastery.gg/) via web scraping.
 2. Their winrates with each champion in SoloQ games of season 11 and 12 (a combination of both seasons).
 From [u.gg](https://u.gg/) API.
+(A number from 0 to 1).

 Finally I saved everything in my mongodb database to later process the data and train the algorithm.

 ## Processing the data

-Now I processed the data in the format I wanted to pass to the algorithm.
+Now I processed the data in the format to pass it into the algorithm.

 For both teams in each math I added the following features:

-1. Winrates of each summoner with their selected champion.
+1. Mastery of each summoner with their selected champion.
 (5 features per team).
-2. Average, median, coefficient of kurtosis, coefficient of skewness, standard deviation, and variance of the winrates of the team.
+2. Average, median, coefficient of kurtosis, coefficient of skewness, standard deviation, and variance of the masteries of the team.
 (6 features per team).
-3. Masteries of each summoner with their selected champion.
+3. Winrate of each summoner with their selected champion.
 (5 features per team).
-4. Average, median, coefficient of kurtosis, coefficient of skewness, standard deviation, and variance of the masteries of the team.
+4. Average, median, coefficient of kurtosis, coefficient of skewness, standard deviation, and variance of the winrates of the team.
 (6 features per team).

 Making a total of 22 features per team or, 44 features per match.